A beginner's Guide to Letting

 • Encourage written communication to ensure conversations can be kept and referenced should any future problems occur.

-Carrying out all of this work on your own is not easy and can be time-consuming, especially if you’re new to letting.
+Carrying out all of this work on your own is not easy and can be time-consuming, especially if you’re new to lettings.
 To ensure you’re following all the required steps, you should seek advice from a letting agent, even if it’s just for peace of mind.

-Before your tenant moves in, you are advised to take a 5-week deposit from them.
+Before your tenant moves in, you are advised to take a 5 week deposit from them.
 Deposits must be protected by a government-approved Tenancy Deposit scheme.

 What are my costs?